 What if you could predict how much money a patent case will cost you down the line?

 Patent prosecution is pricey, and it’s hard to keep track of all the different fees.
 First, of course, you have the patent counsel fee.
-But then there are filing fees, government fees, maintenance fees, etc.
+But then there are filing fees, government fees, maintenance fees, etc. Effective management of patent prosecution costs is vital to make informed decisions and optimize the allocation of resources.

 Moreover, every additional round of argument may cost ~$5,000.